 The child is free to learn at their own pace, in their own learning style, advancing when they are ready to – all under the teacher’s guidance following their individual lesson plan.

 The Montessori curriculum is broad.
 It covers the usual academic fields in language & literacy, arithmetic, geometry, geography, science, etc. It also covers practical life skills, art, music and culture, grace and courtesy.
-Montessori is seeks to support the child to reach their full potential intellectually, socially and emotionally.
+Montessori supports the child to reach their full potential intellectually, socially and emotionally.

 Children enjoy freedom within limits- they may choose their work within the frame of the classroom materials set by the teacher.
 Following their interests, they are enthusiastic learners and the teacher’s role is as observer and guide, supporting the student in pursuing the answers to their own questions.